iliafilimonov1/weather-app/README.md

 - Run terminal inside this folder
 - Run npm install for install dependencies
 - After that, run `npm run dev` for running the project
+- Run `npm run server` to start the json-server for running the project

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.